joeatbayes/oid-mapper/readme.txt

   # by running a bash and then executing the
   # same command you would on linux.
   # *1 - 29.9 million  records it took  67m50s. or 4060 seconds
   #      with out of the box postgress configuration
-  #    This works out to 7364 records inserted per second.
+  #      or  7.36K records per second.
   # *2 - 29.9 million records took 17m51.99s
+  #       or 27.8K records per second.
   #       With modified postgress config shown below.

 Generate the file containing queries to test obtaining the distinct